-- completeness if a computation contains a suffix where in every state, u outputs a real and complete universe, then this computation also contains a suffix where SPU at u points to it; - accuracy if \mathcal{SPU} points to a universe, this universe is real and complete.
+completeness - if a computation contains a suffix where in every state, u outputs a real and complete universe, then this computation also contains a suffix where SPU at u points to it;

+accuracy - if SPU points to a universe, this universe is real and complete.

 The strongly perfect universe detector may be too restrictive or too difficult to implement.
 Unlike SPU, a weakly perfect universe detector WPU may point to a real universe even if it is not complete.
 That is, the definition of accuracy is relaxed to allow the detector to point to a real universe that is not complete.
 Note that WPU still satisfies the completeness property and has to eventually point to the real universe if it is available.
 A further relaxation of completeness and accuracy yields an eventually perfect universe detector $\diamond PU$ which satisfies both properties in a suffix of every computation.
-Observe that the relationship between these detector classes is as follows: $SPU \subset WPU \subset \diamond PU$ node receives announcements from all its correct neighbors, one of these universes is bound to be real and complete.
+Observe that the relationship between these detector classes is as follows: $SPU \subset WPU \subset \diamond PU$

+Observe that these universe detectors enable a trivial solution to the neighborhood discovery problems: each node composes a universe for every possible combination of the nodes that claim to be in its neighborhood.
+Naturally, as the node receives announcements from all its correct neighbors, one of these universes is bound to be real and complete.
 Hence, the detector can point to it.
 However, such an approach essentially shifts the burden of separating fictitious and real nodes to the detector while we are interested in minimizing the detector's involvement.
 This leads us to introduce an additional property of the algorithms that we consider.
 An algorithm that solves the neighborhood discovery problem that uses detectors is conflict-aware if for each universe U of node u, if nodes v and w do not have a conflict and v belongs to U then w also belongs to U. That is, the algorithm does not gratuitously separate non-conflicting neighbors into different universes.
 In what follows we focus on conflict-aware solutions.